 The good news is that business investment is – in general – picking up.
-The proportion of businesses looking to increase investment in new buildings has risen from 15 per cent to 21 per cent over the past 18 months, and in plant & machinery from 35 per cent to 38 per cent.
+The proportion of businesses looking to increase investment in new buildings has risen from 15 per cent to 21 per cent over the past 18 months, and in plant and machinery from 35 per cent to 38 per cent.
 Expenditure on R&D is also set to climb.

 But the UK is lacking behind while businesses in emerging markets are taking a longer-term approach to growth and increasing levels of investment.

 The survey, which was based on interviews with 3,000 CEOs, managing directors, and senior executives from all industry sectors across the globe, clearly shows that businesses in emerging markets are leading the race and leaving the UK behind in a cloud of dust: 45 per cent of businesses in the BRIC countries plan to increase investment in research and development over the next year, compared to just 18 per cent of businesses in the G7.
 Similarly, 47 per cent of BRIC businesses plan to increase investment in plant & machinery, compared to 37 per cent in the G7.